-- 6 For addition or subtraction, if the expressions P or Q have type "pointer to cv T", where T and the array element type are not similar, the behavior is undefined. - 6 For addition and subtraction where P or Q have type "pointer to cv T" and point to an object o, one of the following must hold true: - (6.1) T is similar to the type of the o, or - (6.2) T is similar to unsigned char, char or std::byte and o is an element of an object representation.
+- For addition or subtraction, if the expressions P or Q have type "pointer to cv T", where T and the array element type are not similar, the behavior is undefined. - For addition and subtraction where P or Q have type "pointer to cv T" and point to an object o, one of the following shall hold: - (6.1) T is similar to the type of the o, or - (6.2) T is similar to unsigned char, char or std::byte and o is an element of an object representation.